demergent-labs/azle/tests/property/ic_api/accept_message/README.md

 ## Current Status

-We have decided that the `accept_message`, and `method_name` functions are sufficiently tested in the following locations:
+We have decided that the `accept_message` function is sufficiently tested in the following locations:

 -   tests/end_to_end/candid_rpc/class_syntax/inspect_message/
 -   tests/property/candid_rpc/class_api/canister_methods/inspect_message/